Skip to Content

 Paphos Sunset

-If you love good food you’ll be spoiled for choice in Paphos.
-From traditional Cypriot dishes and fresh seafood to Mediterranean classics and wine.
-A good way to explore Cypriot food is by taking a Taste of Cyprus day trip.
+If you love good food, you’ll be spoiled for choice in Paphos, with everything from traditional Cypriot dishes and fresh seafood to Mediterranean classics and great wine.
+A Taste of Cyprus day trip is an excellent way to explore Cypriot food.

 Check out more Paphos excursions and day trips